Mead Surname Meaning, History & Origin

-Mead Surname Genealogy
+Mead Surname Meaning

 However, the surname Mead may also have described a brewer or seller of mead, a fermented brew from honey that was popular in the Middle Ages.

-Mead Resources on
+Mead Surname Resources on The Internet

 - The Mead Family of Elmdon

 Early Meads in Buckinghamshire.

 - Mead Family Ancestry.
 William and Philippa Mead, New England immigrants.

 - to America, Canada and New Zealand